Juandavid9909/Juandavid9909/README.md

-# Hi, my name is Juan David 👋
+# Hi, my name is Juan David

-I'm a software engineering student, I have skills in Python, PHP, JS, Angular, jQuery, and more.
+I'm a software engineering student, I have skills in Python, PHP, JS, Angular, jQuery, Java, C++, and more.
 I passionate about learn new technologies, know new friends and do many things in my computer.

 ## My actual GitHub stats :chart_with_upwards_trend: :